hazieon/nandoku/README.md

 Playable in a smartphone or PC browser.
 The game tests the player on their reading knowledge of difficult Japanese kanji characters.
 The characters are difficult for native speakers, not found in the 'regularly used' characters list (常用漢字).

-The CSS is temporary, but is based on Japanese cherry blossom 🌸.
+The CSS is based on Japanese cherry blossom aesthetic 🌸.

 # How To Play: